Gibbon, Minnesota

 Gibbon is a city in Sibley County, Minnesota, United States.
 The population was 772 at the 2010 census.

 History

-Gibbon originated as a railway town that was first settled by German and Scandinavian immigrants circa 1865.
+Gibbon originated as a railway town that was first settled by German and Scandinavian immigrants around 1865.
 The town was incorporated in 1887 and named for General John Gibbon, a commandant at Fort Snelling from 1880 to 1882.
 By 1900, the town had grown to a population of 545.